MikaelTornwall/aquaticmaze/README.md

 # Aquatic Maze game

 ## Description
-The goal in the game is to find your way out of maze.
+The goal in the game is to find your way out of the maze.
 Feed the fish along the way to gain points.

 Work in progress.